stjudecloud/release-python-action/README.md

 - [ ] Add `python-semantic-release` to your dev dependencies (`poetry add -D python-semantic-release`).
 - [ ] Ensure the branch above matches your default branch.
-If your default branch is `main`, be sure to change it!
+If your default branch is `main`, be sure to change it both in the Github Action and the `pyproject.yml` entry from `tool.semantic_release`!
 - [ ] Make sure you add a `PYPI_TOKEN` secret to your repository so that the package can be published successfully.
 - [ ] Ensure you have a complete `pyproject.toml` file.
 You'll need to set the